Stanford White: Personal life

 White, a tall, flamboyant man with red hair and a red mustache, impressed some as witty, kind, and generous.
 The newspapers frequently described him as "masterful", "intense", "burly yet boyish".
 He was a collector of rare and costly artwork and antiquities.
-He maintained a multi-story apartment with a rear entrance on 24th Street in Manhattan.
+He maintained a multi-story apartment with a rear entrance on 24th Street in Manhattan, New York City.
 One room was painted green and outfitted with a red velvet swing, which hung from the ceiling suspended by ivy-twined ropes.
-It has been suggested, without any substantiated proof, that he may have used playing with the elaborate swing as a means to attract women, including Evelyn Nesbit, a popular photographer's fashion model and chorus dancer.
+It has been suggested, without any substantiated proof, that he used playing with the elaborate swing as a means to attract women, including Evelyn Nesbit, a popular photographer's fashion model and chorus dancer.

 After White was killed and the newspapers began to investigate his life, continuing through the trial of Thaw, it was suggested that the married architect engaged in sexual relations with numerous women.
 The White family historian (and White's great-granddaughter) Suzannah Lessard writes:

 The process of seduction was a major feature of Stanford's obsession with sex, and it was an inexorable kind of seduction which moved into the lives of very young women, sometimes barely pubescent girls, in fragile social and financial situations—girls who would be unlikely to resist his power and his money and his considerable charm, who would feel that they had little choice but to let him take over their lives.
 There are indications that Stanford would sometimes adopt the role of a paternal benefactor, and then would take advantage of the trust and gratitude that had been built.

 White has been accused of belonging to an underground sex circle, made up of select members from the Union Club, a legitimate men's club.
 According to Simon Baatz:

 He was one of a group of wealthy roués, all members of the Union Club, who organized frequent orgies in secret locations scattered about the city.
 Other members of the group included Henry Poor, a financier; James Lawrence Breese, a wealthy man-about-town with an avocational interest in photography; Charles MacDonald, a stockbroker and principal shareholder in the Southern Pacific Railroad; and Thomas Clarke, a dealer in antiques.